 What Is Avian Flu?

-• Outbreaks of a highly pathogenic strain of avian flu are being reported in regions and in animals that have never encountered the viral disease before.
+- Outbreaks of a highly pathogenic strain of avian flu are being reported in regions and in animals that have never encountered the viral disease before, including a flurry of cases in the United States in 2024.

-• New flare-ups have caused significant economic harm and raised concerns about the threat to public health, as well as the prospect of avian flu becoming the next human pandemic—which experts say is uncertain, but still unlikely.
+- New flare-ups have caused significant economic harm and raised concerns about the prospect of avian flu mutating into a strain that is easily transmitted between humans.

 Introduction